Wave equations with moving potentials: Scattering and Asymptotic Completeness

 Therefore, finally, we can write

 with

 and

-The theorem is proved. \end{proof} \begin{rem} As a final remark, we point out that there is no hope to establish an elegant asymptotic completeness if the potential is not moving along a straight line.
+The claim is proved. \end{proof} \begin{rem} As a final remark, we point out that there is no hope to establish an elegant asymptotic completeness if the potential is not moving along a straight line.
 If there is a perturbation from that case, the interaction among bound states becomes complicated.
 Basically, the mechanism is that if the evolution of one bound state is activated, say the bound state with the highest energy, then it will not only cause exponential growth with highest rate for itself but also make the evolution of other bound states grow exponentially.
-Meanwhile, if we have a scattering state, the evolution of bound states is controllable. \end{rem}
+Meanwhile, if we have a scattering state, the evolution of bound states is controllable.
+But one can obtain an exponential dichotomy decomposition for the general case and for the subexponential part, one can show the scattering behavior, see \cite{CJ}. \end{rem}